Student FAQ

 You are eligible to earn elective credit for all courses taken on an approved Tulane study abroad program as long as there is a matching discipline at Tulane.
 (For example, you would not receive elective credit for a Physical Education or Culinary Arts course because there is no equivalent department at Tulane.)

-Credit taken abroad can count towards your major or minor, but the awarding of major or minor credit is wholly at the discretion of the relevant Tulane academic department.You can speak with your major or minor adviser about the course to see if it can be transferred for credit, but you will need to fill out a Course Equivalency form found here
+Credit taken abroad can count towards your major or minor, but the awarding of major or minor credit is wholly at the discretion of the relevant Tulane academic department.
+You can speak with your major or minor adviser about the course to see if it can be transferred for credit, but you will need to fill out a Course Equivalency form found here

-OSA strongly advises you to retain course materials, including syllabi, reading lists, papers and exams, and to closely coordinate with you major, minor and academic advisers prior to study abroad and during registration periods as much as possible in order to understand credit transfer requirements.
+Students are required to retain course materials, including syllabi, reading lists, papers and exams, and to closely coordinate with you major, minor and academic advisers prior to study abroad and during registration periods as much as possible in order to understand credit transfer requirements.

 You're required to enroll in the minimum course load as determined by your host program or university.
-If your program does not indicate a minimum, Tulane requires you to enroll in a minimum of the equivalent of 12 Tulane semester credit hours in order to maintain full-time status.
+If your program does not indicate a minimum, Tulane requires you to enroll in a minimum of the equivalent of 12 in-person Tulane semester credit hours in order to maintain full-time status.
 For example, if your host program requires students to enroll in 15 credit hours, you must enroll in 15 credits rather than 12.
 The number of courses you will take may depend on the number of credit hours of the course.
 Tulane sets no upper limit on the number of credit hours you can earn during a semester abroad, but your individual program or university may.
 Students seeking to take excess credit hours are advised to speak with their Academic Advisor, OSA, and their host program before finalizing their schedule.

 Grades are processed and posted as they are received, and the timing of their posting varies from program to program.
 The Tulane Office of Study Abroad receives student grade reports from host institutions and programs, and is therefore dependent upon these institutions for the grades.
 You can expect a waiting period of up to three months following the conclusion of the study abroad program.
 Upon receipt, the grades are checked by OSA staff and then entered into the Tulane system.
 If you have any financial hold from the host institution, your grades may be delayed.